 A garden path was needed across the dirt to our clothes line and beyond and the options were limited for us in regional NSW.
 Garden paths can be made of many materials: concrete, stone, hardwood, crazy paver, normal paver, etc. I wanted flagstones, but I just couldn't find any at a reasonable cost.
 I opted for sleepers and decided against hardwood due to the 40-50 kg weight of each plank.
 CCA treated pine sleepers would have to do, but more work would be needed to aid longevity of the home path.

 Although CCA treated pine sleepers are H4 certified, ie they can be used 'in ground', they commonly don't last very long, 'in ground', unless precautions are made.
 Water is the main problem.
 Making sure the site is well drained is the key as well as under board draining.
 Most sleepers are sold 'wet', meaning they are still full of moisture from the treatment process, so they are quite heavy.
 They also tend to bend, warp and cup as they dry so extra fastening is required.
+Good idea to dry them in the shade for a day or two before the job.

 Treated pine or hardwood sleepers (200 mm x 50 mm x 2.4 m), galvanised bugle screws (100 mm), sand, gravel, smooth stone, small posts for set-out, deck oil or equivalent, digging equipment, string-line, level, speed saw, planer, wood drill, impact drill, rasp file, tape measure, squares and clamps, saw table or saw horses, hand held stamper (soil compactor).